 The demand for clean reliable energy supplies for this new emergent class of electric powered vehicles increases every day.
 Teknomadix aims to be able to meet the demands of service subscribers, investors, environmental initiatives and most importantly the world population's demands of global reduction of carbon emissions.

 During the first year of operation we hypothesize our Nomadic charge™️ service prototypes will be rolled out to select Northwestern metropolitan areas.
 Our hybridized energy delivery service platform would excel beyond competitors abilities by reaching much larger suburban and rural areas as well as maintaining consistent fast-charge subscriber coverage in established metropolitan markets.
 As the network grew into a second year of service we predict large reinvestments to maximize growth to allow the Teknomadix services to reach the 25 most populated metropolitan areas in the United States.
 By the end of the third year of growth we estimate to have achieved complete US market saturation with our service network in all 50 states.
 This is our vision of rapid growth to realize an American Zero Emissions future.

-Nomadic charge™️ and Nomadic mobile charging™️ are registered trademarks of Teknomadix Electric Innovations llc
+Nomadic charge™️ and Nomadic mobile charging™️ are registered service trademarks of Teknomadix llc